influxdata/docs-v2/content/influxdb/v2.0/query-data/common-queries/iot-common-queries.md

 | g3        | 2021-08-01T01:00:00.000Z | 2021-08-02T00:00:00.000Z | 41.379999999999995 |
 | g4        | 2021-08-01T01:00:00.000Z | 2021-08-02T00:00:00.000Z | 41.2               |

-## Record data points with added context

-Equipment speed measurements are recorded periodically (float), as is the production order number (string), but not as a field set – as separate streams.
-I would like to query the equipment speed measurements either in their raw form or aggregated on windows, but I would like to also have the result set include the production order number that was active at that point in time.
-Example of using `experimental.join` and how to ensure the timestamps align along with the tag keys...
-But, need to figure out what ties the two streams together?

 ## Group aggregate on value change(s)